 We do not collect Sensitive Information or financial information about our users via our website.

 If we find that we have no further need for your Personal Information we may remove it from our systems and destroy all record of it.

 HOW IS YOUR PERSONAL INFORMATION USED?

 We use the Personal Information we collect about you for our business functions and activities, which may include the following:

-k) share your Personal Information with our related entities, business partners and selected third parties;
+- Share your Personal Information with our Related Entities, business partners and selected third parties;

-p) to enable us to comply with applicable laws or regulatory requirements (for example we may collect Personal Information to satisfy the obligations imposed on us by various regulatory bodies or agencies to follow procedures mandated by such bodies or agencies in respect of our business and the provision of our products and services).
+- To enable us to comply with applicable laws, regulatory and other compliance requirements (for example we may collect Personal Information to satisfy the obligations imposed on us by various regulatory bodies or agencies to follow procedures mandated by such bodies or agencies in respect of our business and the provision of our products and services).

 We may collect and use your Personal Information for other purposes not listed above.
 If we do so, we will make it known to you at the time we collect or use your Personal Information.

 By accessing our website, requesting or using our services, working with us or otherwise providing your Personal Information to us, you consent to our disclosure and use of that Personal Information for the purposes noted above or otherwise stated in this Privacy Practice.